mohammad-tahmasebi-ci/milestone-project/README.md

 # Memory Game

 The game is about uncovering faces of famous actors hidden under a question mark.
-The user will uncover two images, by clicking on each, and if reveal the hidden images.
-If the images belong to the same actor, then they will remain unhidden.
+The user will uncover two images, by clicking on each and reveal the hidden images.
+If the images belong to the same actor, they will remain unhidden.
 If the images do not belong to the same actor, they will be covered again and the user will have to make another guess and reveal other covered images.
 The process continues until all images are matched correctly.
 At this time, the user will be offered another chance to play the game again.
-If the user chooses to play again, images are shuffeled and the process of choosing matching images is repeated.
+If the user chooses to play again, images are shuffled and the process of choosing matching images is repeated.
 If the user chooses not to play again, the game stops and all matched images remain uncovered.

 # Table of Contents